tillbiskup/evedata/docs/architecture.rst

       How about renaming STANDARD to MAIN?
 This would better reflect that this section contains datasets from the main part of the scan.
 Otherwise, one could argue in favour of STANDARD and rename the class ``ClassicScanModule`` in the scml.scan module to ``StandardScanModule``.

-      About the "META" section: Given that there is the idea to have two special datasets in this section in the future, namely the PosCountTimer and a PosCountScanModule dataset, it seems sensible to have them there.

     * Monitor metadata

       Clearly, monitor metadata are not sufficiently modelled yet.
 In recent eveH5 files, they have only few attributes.
 Are the other attributes (comparable to the attributes of ``MeasureMetadata``) contained in the SCML file and could be read from there?